 Peanut growing and harvesting is super easy if you have a nice long hot summer.
 There is a lot to learn by growing peanuts at home.
 Check out this month by month garden planting guide for more information about when to grow different plants in the garden.

 Every year we try to experiment with something we’ve never grown before.
 This time we chose peanuts.
-Kids LOVE growing things that grow under the ground like potatoes and carrots and peanuts did not disappoint.
+Kids LOVE growing things that grow under the ground like potatoes and carrots.
+Peanut growing did not disappoint.

 Peanuts take a long time to grow and they like it hot like okra, so you need to make sure you have a really long hot summer before you try it.
 They make the cutest plants and its super fun to be surprised by what has gone on under the soil.

 I don’t know what I thought about how peanuts were grown.
 I knew they grew under the ground because I learned it in elementary school, but they grow quite a bit like potatoes in a little cluster and I guess I didn’t realize that.